Why you should never have a lack of project resources

 Tools like Kelloo can help with this process as they let you build longer term resource plans and forecasts and include your agile, waterfall and business as usual activities in the same resource plan.
 Meaning you get a holistic view of your resource needs.

-5. Plans and forecasts get out of step with reality
+5. Your plans and resource forecasts get out of step with reality

 Once a project is kicked off, it is essential that work estimates on the project are monitored and changes incorporated back into the planning process.